pixare7/CryptoClustering/README.md

 # CryptoClustering

 ## Overview
-This project uses machine learning techniques to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+This project applies machine learning techniques to determine whether cryptocurrencies are affected by 24-hour or 7-day price changes by grouping them into clusters.

 ## Table of Contents
 1. [Overview](#overview)